-Post Charges in PCC EHR
+Post Charges

 After a clinician charts an encounter, they click “Bill” to make the encounter ready for billing.
 Once they’ve verified procedures, diagnoses, and linking, you can “check out” the encounter by posting charges.